Salesforce

 Tip:For better Salesforce and Salesforce Sandbox integration performance, use your browser's incognito mode or private browsing feature.

-To integrate Salesforce with SaaS Management:
+To integrate Salesforce as a Salesforce workspace within SaaS Management:

 1. | In SaaS Management, add the Salesforce application.
-Refer to Adding an Application. |
+For details, see Adding an Application. |

 The following steps explain these features in the SaaS Management integration setup page for Salesforce.